 Although personal loans can be a great asset for responsible borrowers, we’d be remiss if we didn’t mention some of the risks.
 For one, because they are not secured by any collateral, defaulting does not mean you will lose an item you used to secure it.
 However, your lending institution would be within their rights to take you to court and sue you for the remainder of the loan amount.
 In these cases, your credit is damaged both with defaulted payments and possible court judgments.
 Not to mention, you’ll be out even more money for court and attorney fees.

 Another risk of a personal loan is early payoff penalties.
 Be sure you are aware of the terms of your agreement before you sign it.
 If you’re expecting to pay it off early and save some interest, you might be surprised if find out that your institution charges hefty fees for that.
 Some lenders also charge you upfront fees and precomputed interest, meaning that you will pay that amount no matter how soon you pay it off.
+Fortunately, there are also lenders like CASH 1 who neither charge prepayment penalties nor fees for paying your loan back prior to the term.
 All this is to say that as long as you check into your lender’s terms before signing the papers and make your payments, your personal loan could be a great way to fund your future and build good credit.